-Data Indicator: Displays the contents of the next address to be executed when the machine is in stopped state.
+Data Indicator displays the contents of the next address to be executed when the machine is in stopped state.
 While the machine is operating the display is blank.

-Timer Indicator: Displays in both System/370 mode and ECPS:VSE mode and shows the setting of the Interval Timer control.
+Timer Indicator is displayed in both System/370 mode and ECPS:VSE mode and shows the setting of the Interval Timer control.

-Rate Indicator: Displays when the Rate control is set to Instruction Step.
+Rate Indicator is displayed when the Rate control is set to Instruction Step.

-Check Control Indicator: Displays when the Check Control is set to Stop After Log-Switch, Channel Log, Hardstop, No Retry, or Disable.
+Check Control Indicator is displayed when the Check Control control is set to Stop After Log-Switch, Channel Log, Hardstop, No Retry, or Disable.